money-on-chain/stable-protocol-indexer-v3/README.md

-# Stable Protocol Indexer v2
+# Stable Protocol Indexer v3 (Multicollateral)

-## Warning: This is only for version 2 of the main contracts.
+## Warning: This is only for version 3 of the main contracts.

 ## Introduction